matteocarde/ICAPS24-Delta/README.md

 # Taming Discretised PDDL+ through Multiple Discretisations

-Experiments for the paper "Taming Discretised PDDL+ through Multiple Discretisations" submitted to ECAI-23
+Experiments for the paper "Taming Discretised PDDL+ through Multiple Discretisations" submitted to ICAPS-24

-You can find the experiments domain shown in Table 2 in the `CoOpRovers/` folder and of Table 3 in the `Well-Known/` folder
+You can find the experiments domain shown in Figure 3 in the `CoOpRovers/` folder and of Table 2 in the `Well-Known/` folder